Last Updated: October 1, 2020

 - With third parties that help us provide our products and services; and

-- With government organisations and agencies, law enforcement and regulators.
+- With government organizations and agencies, law enforcement and regulators.

-We may share your personal information in the manner and for the purposes described below:
+We may also share your personal information in the manner and for the purposes described below:

 - With other companies within the 99designs group where such disclosure is necessary to provide you with our products or and services, including technical support or to manage our business.
 You can get a list of our group entities by contacting us;

-- With government organisations and agencies, law enforcement, regulators to comply with all applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies;
+- With government organizations and agencies, law enforcement, regulators to comply with all applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies;

-- With credit reference agencies and organisations working to prevent fraud in financial services and spam activities;
+- With credit reference agencies and organizations working to prevent fraud in financial services and spam activities;

 In this section you can find out more about: